 Below is an expanded version of the well-known Bloom’s taxonomy, in which we have included the core cognitive skills:

 Edublox specializes in educational interventions that make children smarter, help them learn and read faster, and do math with ease.
 Our programs enable learners to overcome reading difficulties and other learning obstacles, assisting them to become life-long learners and empowering them to realize their highest educational goals.

-Edublox is grounded in pedagogical research and 30+ years of experience demonstrating that weak underlying cognitive skills account for the majority of learning difficulties.
+Edublox is grounded in pedagogical research and 30+ years of experience demonstrating that weak underlying cognitive skills account for most learning difficulties.
 Underlying cognitive skills include perception, attention, memory, and logical reasoning.
 Specific cognitive exercises can strengthen these weaknesses leading to increased performance in reading, spelling, writing, math, and learning.

 - Edublox presented a one-week program in Singapore to 27 students, ages 10 to 12; the control group comprised 25 students.
-Results of the study showed a significant improvement in focused attention.
+The results of the study showed a significant improvement in focused attention.

-- Results of a research study shows that Edublox Online Tutor improves processing speed; the auditory memory of the Edublox group also improved significantly according to the paired samples t-test.
+- Results of a research study show that Edublox Online Tutor improves processing speed; the auditory memory of the Edublox group also improved significantly according to the paired samples t-test.

-- A study by Dr. Jaidan Mays found a significant improvement in visual memory – from 6.2 to 7.5 years following an intensive one-week Edublox program of 22.5 hours.
+- A study by Mays (2014) found a significant improvement in visual memory – from 6.2 to 7.5 years following an intensive one-week Edublox program of 22.5 hours.

 Edublox also offers live online tutoring to students with dyslexia, dyscalculia, and other learning difficulties.
 Our students are in the United States, Canada, Australia, New Zealand, and elsewhere.
 Book a free consultation to discuss your child’s learning needs.